 You will also need to rake the gravel to create patterns associated with nature.
 The gravel is meant to represent water so you should try and create waves.
 This process is very creative and forms part of the garden’s meditation.

 It is not easy to perfect the raking of the gravel, but it is not something that should be rushed.
 Rather, patience is the key here, remember this is an experience that should help you reach enlightenment.

-Japanese gardens aren’t about size and they can usually fit into whatever space you have available.
-The design of these gardens are intended to be very minimalistic and simple.
+Japanese gardens aren’t about the size and they can usually fit into whatever space you have available.
+The design of these gardens is intended to be very minimalistic and simple.
 Colourwise, they are supposed to be quite muted, with the greys of the gravel and rocks mixed with green moss and plants.

 Many of these gardens are walled off, and the perfect thing to use as a fence is bamboo.
 This keeps with the nature aspect of these gardens and adds to the design.